quez601/Picketts-House-Advice/README.md

 # Picketts-House-Advice
-This is my Land page i created hope you all enjoy what i made.
+This is my Landing page i created hope you all enjoy what i created.